Menu

 Education

-Charlesworth graduated from Princeton High School in Princeton, New Jersey.
-She then attended Duke University, where she earned a Bachelor of Arts degree in Public Policy.
-She was later granted a full scholarship by the German government to study economics at the University of Freiburg.
+Charlesworth completed her high school education at Princeton High School in Princeton, New Jersey.
+She went on to attend Duke University, where she earned a Bachelor of Arts degree in Public Policy.
+She later received a full scholarship from the German government to study economics at the University of Freiburg.

 Quick Facts